 Students may also have their prior learning recognized through Athabasca University's Prior Learning Assessment and Recognition (PLAR) program.
 In this process students prepare a portfolio detailing all of their prior learning related to labour studies and submit it to the university for review.
-Students entering the University Certificate in Labour Studies are eligible to receive up to fifteen credits in this manner.
 For more information on Prior Learning Assessment and Recognition, please visit the Centre for Learning Accreditation Web site.

 For more information about credits for union education, please contact Dr. Ingo Schmidt, Coordinator of the Labour Studies Program, or go to Credit Transfer–General Inquiry and search the database for "University Certificate in Labour Studies" and "BA Labour Studies, 3 & 4 Year".